magnesj/ResInsight/docs/FlowDiagnosticsPlots.md

 ## Well Allocation Plots

 Well allocation plots show the flow along a specified well, along with either phase distribution or the amount of support from/to other wells.
+The total phase or allocation is shown in the legend and as a pie chart, while the well flow is shown in a depth value vs flow graph.

-### Creating
+### Creating Well Allocation Plots

 To plot the Well allocation for a well, right click the well in the **Project Tree** or in the **3D View** and invoke the command **Plot Well Allocation**.